How the Federal Reserve Affects Mortgage Rates

 Home equity lines of credit (HELOCs) are almost always variable-rate loans with rates tied directly to the prime rate.
 This means rates change for HELOCs every time the Fed increases the federal funds rate, explained Holeman.
 "If rates go up, a HELOC will get more expensive within one to two billing cycles."

-With that in mind, Holeman says HELOCs typically make the most sense for people who need funds they can use incrementally with shorter expected payback periods.
-For example, to cover home improvements or debt consolidation.
+With that in mind, Holeman said HELOCs typically make the most sense for people who need funds they can use incrementally with shorter expected payback periods — for example, to cover home improvements or debt consolidation.

 — Nick Holeman, Betterment

-For home equity loans, it is typically only new customers who are impacted by an increase in the federal funds rate.
-Since home equity loans come with fixed interest rates, they stay the same for the duration of the loan.
+For home equity loans, only new customers are typically impacted by an increase in the federal funds rate.
+Because home equity loans come with fixed interest rates, they stay the same for the duration of the loan.
 That means home equity loan customers won't see their rate change in the middle of repayment like they would with a HELOC.

 Other factors that influence mortgage rates